 A. Policy

-The City will provide insurance benefits covering medical, dental, vision, long-term disability, and life and accidental death and dismemberment for eligible employees and their dependents in accordance with plan specifications.
+1. The City will offer insurance benefits covering medical, dental, vision, longterm disability, and life and accidental death and dismemberment for eligible employees and their dependents in accordance with the 125 Plan Document plan specifications.

 2. Selection of Carriers